 - First reminder: Official reminder with late fees

-- Final warning: Threat of legal action
+- Final Notice: Threat of Legal Action

 Direct cost savings:

-- Postage costs: 70% reduction through email delivery
+- Shipping costs: 70% reduction with email delivery

 Indirect benefits:

-- Improved liquidity: More predictable cash flows enable better investment decisions.
+- Improved liquidity: More predictable cash flows enable better investment decisions

-- Scalability: Growth without proportional staff increases
+- Scalability: Growth without a proportional increase in staff

-| Cost item | Manual (annually) | Automated | saving |
+| Cost item | Manual (annual) | Automated | Savings |

 |---|---|---|---|

-| Personnel costs, dunning process | 12.000 € | 3.000 € | 9.000 € |
+| Personnel Costs: Billing and Collections | 12.000 € | 3.000 € | 9.000 € |

 | Financing costs | 8.000 € | 6.000 € | 2.000 € |